heartsucker/node-deb/README.md

 On install, you will get.
 - An executable named `a-third-app`
-  - That starts the app with the command `/usr/bin/env node app.js`
+  - That starts the app with the command `app.js`
 - No `upstart`, `systemd`, or `sysv` scripts
 - A Unix user `tor-ro`
 - A Unix group `www-data`